See all Profiles

 Her early work directly addressed the design and planning of the physical environment of planned new towns, the Howard University campuses in Washington, D.C., and neighborhoods facing disinvestment and decline amid serious social and physical challenges due to drug activity plus those facing gentrification and displacement of long standing African American residents.

 Of note is a planning study that culminated in a book she co-authored entitled, The Long Walk: The Placemaking Legacy of Howard University (Moorland-Spingarn Research Center, 1996).
 This book traced the 129-year history of the physical development of the campus and was the historical framework for the 1998 Campus Plan.
 The book celebrated black architects who designed many of the buildings.
 It is a much sought-after resource for architects and developers engaged in work at the university.
-As a Special Assistant for Campus Planning and Development at Howard she was able to chart the future for two of the university’s four campuses.
+As a Special Assistant for Campus Planning and Development at Howard she was able to help chart the future for two of the university’s four campuses.
 The Long Walk project has led to funded research and published work on placemaking at other historically Black colleges and universities in the United States.
 Her essay, “On Hilltop High: The Enduring and Nurturing Landscapes of Howard University,” appears in Landscape and the Academy, Beardsley, John and Bluestone, Daniel, eds.
 (Cambridge: Harvard University Press, 2019).

 Dr. Edwards holds the Bachelor of Architecture from Howard University, the Master of Architecture in Urban Design from Harvard University, and the Ph.D. in regional planning from the University of Illinois at Urbana-Champaign.
 She was a Carolina Minority Postdoctoral Scholar in the Department of Urban and Regional Planning at the University of North Carolina at Chapel Hill.